awsdocs/amazon-glacier-developer-guide/doc_source/api-SetVaultAccessPolicy.md

 ## Responses<a name="api-SetVaultAccessPolicy-responses"></a>

-In response, Amazon Glacier returns `204 No Content` if the policy is accepted\.
+In response, Glacier returns `204 No Content` if the policy is accepted\.

 ### Syntax<a name="api-SetVaultAccessPolicy-response-syntax"></a>